Tuesday is a big primary day. Here's what you need to know

 The recent SCOTUS decision has already changed plans for Alabama's primary

-The primaries will also help to decide who will replace term limited Gov. Kay Ivey (R).
+The primaries will also help to decide who will replace term-limited Republican Gov. Kay Ivey.

 Alabama resources: